 Installing the door sweep

-To install the door sweep, close the door and screw it in place ensuring its bottom touches the floor.
+Another step in weatherizing your doors is to install a door sweep, close the door and screw it in place ensuring its bottom touches the floor.
 Then adjust the sweep accordingly to ensure the door opens and closes easily.
 Should you choose to replace the threshold, go for one with pliable sealing gaskets for best performance.

 A door snake, usually made of moisture-absorbing fabric, can be a good alternative to a door sweep but is not as long-lasting.
 Additionally, window film and hanging insulated curtains can also be good complimentary sources of insulation especially if you don’t have storm windows.

 The gaps around the door can allow air and moisture to get into the house and will mostly likely lead to an upsurge in heating costs.
 Also, little critters can get into your home just as easy.
 Therefore, there’s a great need to weatherize your doors and other points of entry using solutions such as weatherstripping and caulking among others.